All Episodes

 Every major swing state is now within the margin of error.

-You know, what do you make of the state of the race right now?
+What do you make of the state of the race right now?

-I mean, uh I don't know if you noticed it, Sean, but he gave a speech in Pittsburgh on uh changing our trade policy to favor Americans that was so effective that Maggie Haberman in the New York Times gave it a glowing article.
+I mean, I don't know if you noticed it, Sean, but he gave a speech in Pittsburgh on changing our trade policy to favor Americans that was so effective that Maggie Haberman in the New York Times gave it a glowing article.

 Now, for the New York Times to print a glowing article about a Donald Trump speech, you know it must have been extraordinarily effective.

-I think if he's if he sticks to the big ideas, the big approaches, he was very good last night in Ohio in in in rising to the solemnity of the attacks that were underway in Ankara in Istanbul, uh and I thought he was very effective at contrasting his willingness to be strong uh with Hillary's pathetic weakness in the face of exactly the same event.
+And I think if he sticks to the big ideas, the big approaches, he was very good last night in Ohio in rising to the solemnity of the attacks that were underway in Ankara, I mean, in Istanbul.

-So if if he stays in that zone, uh he's gonna get stronger and stronger, she's gonna get weaker and weaker.
+So if he stays in that zone, he's going to get stronger and stronger.

-It's and it comes out free twice a week.
+My newsletter, a brief commercial, which people can get at gingugeproductions.com, it comes out free twice a week.

-The one I just did took elections in Austria, Italy, uh Great Britain, the Brexit vote, and Iceland, and pointed out that in every single case, the old establishment system collapsed.
+The one I just did took elections in Austria, Italy, Great Britain, the Brexit vote, and Iceland, and pointed out that in every single case, the old establishment system collapsed.

-Um and so I have a hunch that Hillary is very close to her peak.
+And so I have a hunch that Hillary is very close to her peak.

 Can he reconfigure the electoral map, which I don't think favors Republicans?